Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Mixtures of g-priors for generalized additive models

-Figure~\ref{plot:logBFexp} also demonstrates the differences among the mixtures of g-priors.
-The beta-prime and ZS-adapted priors behave similarly and exhibit the weakest inclination for the larger model.
-The robust and intrinsic priors show comparable decays to each other and exhibit a stronger preference for the larger model compared to the beta-prime and ZS-adapted priors.
-The two $O(1)$-type priors (uniform and hyper-g) express a more pronounced preference for the larger model than the $O(n)$-type priors.
-Notably, the hyper-g/n prior, though belonging to the $O(n)$ family, appears somewhat akin to the $O(1)$-type priors.
-When $R_{\xi_{(1)},\text{pseudo}}^2$ is small, these later three priors drive $\log BF[\xi_{(1)};\xi_{(2)}]$ close to zero.
-This implies that when the null model is true, and hence $R_{\xi_{(1)},\text{pseudo}}^2$ is close to zero, the preferences for the smaller and larger models become similar, potentially leading to overfitting.
-While the figure suggests that other mixture priors seem relatively unaffected by this issue, it remains unclear which mixture prior performs best for GAMs.
-Our numerical studies in Section~\ref{sec:sims} indicate that the robust and intrinsic priors are the most suitable.
-The following proposition provides a basic interpretation of where the differences among the mixtures of g-priors may arise.
+Figure~\ref{plot:logBFexp} illustrates the differences between mixtures of g-priors.
+The beta-prime and ZS-adapted priors show similar behavior, with the smallest values of $\log BF[\xi_{(1)};\xi_{(2)}]$, indicating the weakest inclination towards the larger model $\xi_{(1)}$.
+In contrast, the robust and intrinsic priors exhibit comparable decay patterns and result in larger values of $\log BF[\xi_{(1)};\xi_{(2)}]$, reflecting a stronger relative preference for $\xi_{(1)}$ compared to the beta-prime and ZS-adapted priors.
+The two $O(1)$-type priors (uniform and hyper-g) demonstrate a more pronounced preference for $\xi_{(1)}$ compared to the $O(n)$-type priors.
+Interestingly, the hyper-g/n prior, although categorized as an $O(n)$ prior, behaves similarly to the $O(1)$-type priors.
+Based on thee discussion in the preceding paragraph, the latter three mixture priors may be mistakenly considered suitable for GAM estimation.
+However, when $R_{\xi_{(1)},\text{pseudo}}^2$ is small, these priors tend to drive $\log BF[\xi_{(1)};\xi_{(2)}]$ towards zero.
+This suggests that the preferences for the smaller and larger models may become undesirably similar, which may lead to overfitting.
+In contrast, other mixture priors appear to be less affected by this issue.
+The question of which mixture prior performs best for GAMs remains unresolved.
+Our numerical studies in Section~\ref{sec:sims} suggest that robust and intrinsic priors are the most effective.
+The following proposition provides a basic interpretation of where the differences among mixtures of g-priors may arise.